jats-ug/ATS-Postiats-wiki/Frequently-asked-questions.md

+**Why does my code typecheck but not compile?**
+There could be several reasons, but please note specially the one in the [[compiler errors|compiler errors]] article referring to `share/atspre_staload.hats`.

 **Where can I find information on common pitfalls?
 Where can I ask newbie questions about writing ATS code?**

 First, read one of the [official tutorials][1].
 Second, [these ATS programming tips][2] may be helpful.
 Third, there is a Google group, [ats-lang-users][3] for asking any kind of question, no matter how trivial, including slightly off-topic or less general-interest issues.
 Fourth, some of the discussions on the [SourceForge mailing list archive][4] may also prove instructive.
 Fifth, for other community resources, see the [official community page][5].